timothyverhaeghe/scraper_demo/README.md

-# scraper_demo
+## Scraper demo
-This is a demo of a scraper written in NodeJS
+This repository is used for a tutorial in scraping.